crazedRomeo/Next.js-cariber/README.md

    2. `npm run dev` or `yarn dev` to run the project
    3. open browser and go to `http://localhost:3000`

-## About the project

-This is the Cariber public website.
-It has two backends.

-   - strapi
-   - nestjs

-The Strapi repo is https://gitlab.com/C0D1UM/cariber/cariber-backend

-The NestJs repo is https://gitlab.com/C0D1UM/cariber/cariber-admin-backend

 ### In order to connect to Local NestJS Backend,
 please change from
 https://nestjs-dev.cariber.co